grip-on-software/data-gathering/README.md

   GitLab or GitHub project data (such as commit comments and merge requests) and Azure DevOps/VSTS/TFS work item data (also sprints and team members).
-- `scraper/metric_options_to_json.py`: Retrieve changes to metric targets from a changelog of the project definitions.
+- `scraper/metric_options_to_json.py`: Retrieve changes to metric targets from a changelog of the project definitions as well as the default metric targets.
 - `scraper/history_to_json.py`: Retrieve the history of measurement values for metrics that are collected in the project, or only output a reference to it.
 - `scraper/jenkins_to_json.py`: Retrieve usage statistics from a Jenkins